-The learners' interview uncovered that the majority of the learners (n = 8) agreed that the use of mobile apps also allows for a more personalized and self-paced learning experience.
+The learners' interviews revealed that the majority of learners (n = 8) agreed that the use of mobile apps also facilitates a more personalized and self-paced learning experience.
 Learners can access the tasks at their own convenience and progress through the materials at their own pace.
 This flexibility can enhance learners' autonomy and sense of control over their learning, which can contribute to increased motivation.
 Participants' interview extracts are provided below: